rspeer/wordfreq/README.md

 Some additional data was collected by a custom application that watches the streaming Twitter API, in accordance with Twitter's Developer Agreement & Policy.
-This software only gives statistics about words that are very commonly used on Twitter; it does not display or republish any Twitter content.
+This software gives statistics about words that are commonly used on Twitter; it does not display or republish any Twitter content.